yldio/asap-hub/packages/react-components/README.md

 Every component is tested in JSDOM.
 Some components are additionally tested in a real browser environment (`*.browser-test.tsx`) for when things that JSDOM does not support are needed, e.g. pseudo-elements or actual layouting with bounding boxes.

+The browser tests are currently implemented using playwright and jsdom.
+Using the `react-testing-library` jsdom for components is generated and then the jsdom is converted into real dom using `domToPlaywright`.
+Because the components are rendered into jsdom first, it does not mirror real conditions exactly.
+For example, the drag and drop of the `MultiSelect` component does not work because of this.

 `icons` are React `svg` elements.
 `images` are binary and are copied as-is by the build process.
 It is up to the consumer to handle them.
 This is because different target environments of `react-components` (e.g. the `frontend`s, `storybook`, `unsupported-browser-page`, `messages`) need to handle them differently.